kagansgdc/CamRobotProject/README.md

+# This project is a general IoT application.
 # This project includes a dynamic Windowsform that controls motors with ESP8266mod, streams with ESP32cam, and communicates with an MQTT broker.

 #Attributes :